Dear EFT Community,

 I accept myself deeply and completely even though . . .

 “It’s happened again”

 “My world is collapsing”

 “This is unforgivable”

-As always with EFT it is the ‘doing’ that heals rather than the ‘thinking about’ or ‘naming’ the problem.
+As always with EFT, it is the "doing" rather than the "thinking about" that heals the problem.

 Be pleased you are dealing with a major wobbly.
 This action is the psychological equivalent of applying pressure to a wound while staying calm.

 When you feel calmer, you have the chance of using strategic thinking and coping the best you can.
 Imagine a world where you are not “wiped out” by such a hurt, no matter how painful.

 You are breaking the chain of your couple problem by helping yourself.
 You decide about further resolution, action or help, based on your best judgement of what actually happened.
 You may also have had enough of any mistreatment.
 There are possibilities for the two of you only when your true self shows up—your human "being."
 EFT helps that happen.